 I really need to work for the Chattanooga tourism board.

 Not gonna lie, I had a hard time with this.

 Going up the hill was actually harder on me than going down the hill.

-Because you are almost facing directly down the mountain when you get to the top.
+Because you are almost facing directly down the mountain when you get up there.

-But you get a reward when you get to the top.
+But you get a reward when you get there: you are still alive.